Rakhyvel/Orng_old/documentation.md

 Variable names must start with an underscore or any letter, but can contain underscores, letters, and numbers.

 ### Restriction list modifier
-Variables can have an optional restriction list that starts with `-[` and end in `]`.
+Variables can have an optional restriction list that starts with `-[` and ends in `]`.
 Any symbol included in the restriction list is visible in the variable's definition.
-If a variable does not include a restriction, all symbols in the parent scope are visible.
+If a variable does not declare a restriction list, all symbols in the parent scope are visible.
 ```
 myModule::Module = (
     someGlobal: Int = 4